Around the Road in 8 Days – Iceland Ring Road Itinerary

 Alright, you’ve booked your accommodation and rental car (even if those are both the same thing!), packed a variety of clothing with plenty of layers, and, of course, your camera, because it’s Iceland!
 Now it’s time to get off your flight and hop on the Iceland Ring Road to explore everything this gorgeous country has to offer!

-I have to admit I’m not much of a spa type person, which is why I couldn’t help but see it as a giant tourist trap.
-However, if luxurious spas and swim up bars sound good, then it’s definitely a unique place to have a spa day!
+I have to admit I’m not much of a spa type person, which is why I couldn’t help but see it as a bit of a tourist trap.
+It’s not a natural lagoon, as many people have the impression of, it’s actually more like a series of man made pools between rocks with water pumped in from a nearby geothermal plant.
+However, if luxurious spas and swim up bars sound good, then it’s certainly a unique place to have a spa day!

-My flight into Reykjavik arrived fairly late in the afternoon, so after dinner at the Blue Lagoon it was time for my to head to my B&B for the night.
-If you have more time, tonight is a great chance to walk around Reykjavik and see a bit of the city, because tomorrow you’ll be heading out into the great wide open!
+My flight into Reykjavik arrived fairly late in the afternoon, so after dinner at the Blue Lagoon it was time for me to head to my B&B for the night.
+If you have more time, this evening is a great chance to walk around Reykjavik and see a bit of the city, because tomorrow you’ll be heading out into the great wide open!

 Accommodation: Aros B&B